mshamir11/databaseAssignments/Assignment 1/readme.md

 **Solution**

 1.1 Atomicity, Consistency, Isolation and Durability.
-1.2 No, not necessary.
+1.2 No, not necessarily.
 ACID comes with a trade off of performance.
 Places where performance is more important than data loss, Databases without ACID can be used.
 1.3 NoSQL Databases partialy or completely does not adhere to ACID properties.
 Data's such as photos, messages, videos, etc are fine even the database is not ACID compliant.
-ACID properties are required when the data handled is more sensitive and cannot afford any losses like the database used in financial transactions, health care units, etc[10].
+ACID properties are required when the data handled is more sensitive and cannot afford any losses like the database used in financial transactions, health care units, etc[10`].

 ## References or Resources 📖